universitytheater/utheater.github.io/_shows/2022/fall/marian.md

     bio: "is a first-year prospective History major & avid wall-starer.
 He is a new member of both UT and Commedia, but he's participated in theatre for a longer time than he is willing to admit publicly.
 He thinks the Merry Men should sing They Might Be Giants' \"How Can I Sing Like a Girl?\" on account of (spoilers:) they're all women!"
   - name: Gwendolyn Laub
     role: Lady Shirley
     bio: "is a third-year TAPS and GNSE major!
 At the University she has previously been seen in *The Trail to Oregon!* (Son, UT), *An American Killer in College* (Jean, Maroon TV), *Perfectman* (Jane, Fire Escape Films), and a variety of Off-Off Campus shows!
-Coming up you can see Gwen in *Leeching* (Hailey, Fire Escape Films), *Ghost Story* (Amy, Fire Escape Films), and on December 1st and 2nd staged readings with New Play Development (one of the plays being written by Marian's own George Corrin)!
+Coming up you can see Gwen in *Leeching* (Hailey, Fire Escape Films), *Ghost Story* (Amy, Fire Escape Films), and on November 30th and December 1st staged readings with New Play Development (one of the plays being written by Marian's own George Corrin)!
 Also, she thinks a terrible mistake has been made.
 The Merry Men should actually be singing \"Before He Cheats\" by Carrie Underwood.
 Email: gwendolyn.laub@gmail.com Instagram: @gwendolyn.michelle"
   - name: Jack Getz
     role: Prince John
     bio: "is a first-year at the university.
 This is his first show with UT, but he’s looking forward to participating further in the future.
 He thinks the Merry Men should sing \"(We Got) The Guillotine\" by the Coup."